HHS/simpler-grants-gov/documentation/deliverables/individual_deliverables/open-source-group-kickoff.md

 **Problem statement:** Currently, the Simpler.Grants.gov project lacks a ready-to-use onboarding experience for individuals interested in joining the open source community.
 The absence of essential tools, processes, onboarding steps, and guidelines poses a challenge to meeting business goals and mission alignment.

-**Value:** We seek to build stakeholder trust, promote project transparency, and establish a dynamic, participant-driven advisory council Launch an open source community with a primary emphasis on critical components that lay the groundwork for future expansion and productive collaboration, ensuring streamlined community management, fostering a vibrant open source community, and promoting project transparency.
+**Value:** We seek to build stakeholder trust, enhance project transparency, and establish a dynamic open source community.
+Our focus is on foundational components that facilitate future expansion and productive collaboration, ensuring efficient community management and promoting transparency in project development.

 This effort allows us to...